Vlhermitte/DeepMetricLearning/README.md

 # Metric Learning on MNIST with Triplet Loss

-This project demonstrates self-supervised learning on the MNIST dataset using triplet loss.
+This project demonstrates metric learning on the MNIST dataset using triplet loss.
 The goal is to train a model to differentiate between similar and dissimilar pairs of data points.
 The triplet consists of an anchor, a positive example (similar to the anchor), and a negative example (dissimilar to the anchor).

 ## Project Structure